bonfire-networks/CommonsPub-Server/docs/ARCHITECTURE.md

 Resources.many(deleted: nil) # Fetching all undeleted communities
 ```

 Context modules also have functions for creating, updating and deleting objects.
-These actions are passed to the AP layer via the `MoodleNet.Workers.APPublishWorker` module.
+These actions are passed to the AP layer via the `CommonsPub.Workers.APPublishWorker` module.

 #### Contexts

-The `MoodleNet` namespace is occupied mostly by contexts.
+The `CommonsPub` namespace is occupied mostly by contexts.
 These are
 top level modules which comprise a grouping of:

 - A top level library module